Claudia Mori

-Claudia Mori (born Claudia Moroni, Rome, 12 February 1944) is an Italian producer, former actress and former singer, and wife of the singer Adriano Celentano.
+Claudia Moroni (born 12 February 1944), known as Claudia Mori, is an Italian producer, retired actress and singer.

 Biography

 1960s

-She began her career in show business as an actress playing in musicals, then in major films such as Rocco e i suoi fratelli by Luchino Visconti and Sodoma e Gomorra by Robert Aldrich.
+She began her career in show business as an actress playing in musicals, then in major films such as Rocco and His Brothers by Luchino Visconti and Sodom and Gomorrah by Robert Aldrich.

 In 1963, she met Adriano Celentano on the film set of Uno strano tipo.
 Celentano left his girlfriend Milena Cantù, and in 1964 he secretly married Claudia at the church of San Francesco in Grosseto.
 She bore three children: Rosita (1965), Giacomo (1966) and Rosalinda (1968).

 In 1964, she acted in Super rapina a Milano, the first film directed by Celentano.
-Since then her acting career suffered a setback, in favor of that as singer, in 1964, in fact, with Non guardarmi, she recorded her first album.
+Thereafter, her acting career was on hiatus, in favor of that as singer, in 1964, in fact, with Non guardarmi, she recorded her first album.
 The flip side of the vinyl record includes a cover of Little Eva's "The Loco-Motion".

-She achieved a big success while singing with her husband, in 1967 with La coppia più bella del mondo and in 1970, winning the Sanremo Music Festival with "Chi non-lavora non-fa l'amore".
+She achieved a big success while singing with her husband, in 1967 with "La coppia più bella del mondo" and in 1970, winning the Sanremo Music Festival with "Chi non lavora non fa l'amore".

 1970s

 She returned to the film set many years later, in 1971, with her husband in Er più - Storia d'amore e coltello with Vittorio Caprioli, Romolo Valli, Maurizio Arena and Ninetto Davoli directed by Sergio Corbucci.
 In 1973 she acted in the film Rugantino, with Adriano Celentano, and played Rosita Flores in L'emigrante, directed by Pasquale Festa Campanile.

 In 1974, she recorded the album Fuori tempo, collaborating with Paolo Limiti, who wrote the song "Buonasera dottore", sung with Franco Morgan.

 In 1975, Claudia participated in Yuppi du, a film directed by Celentano.
-In the same year, she starred in the film Culastrisce Nobile Veneziano with Marcello Mastroianni.
+In the same year, she starred in the film Culastrisce nobile veneziano with Marcello Mastroianni.

 Another foray into the world of music was in 1977, with release of the album È amore, with the title song written by Shel Shapiro.
 It is the first single "Ehi, ehi, ehi", written by Roberto Vecchioni.
 The LP also contains "Mi vuoi" (written by Ivano Fossati and published the following year on a single version of Marcella Bella) and a cover of Roberto Carlos' "Io bella figlia".

 In 1978, she was Marcella in her husband's film Geppo il folle, and in 1979, she took part in the movie Bloodline by Terence Young, with Audrey Hepburn, Ben Gazzara, Irene Papas, Romy Schneider and Omar Sharif.